edgeid/auth41-plugins/plugins/auth41-trust-network/README.md

 - Trust relationships use concurrent collections
 - Immutable data structures (unmodifiable maps/sets)

+## Current Limitations

+- **Config.Scope-based loading**: Only topology type can be loaded from system properties.
+Providers and trust relationships must be loaded from JSON files.
+Config key discovery mechanism is not yet implemented.
+- **No remote loading**: Networks must be bundled with the plugin JAR.
+Remote fetching from governance registry planned for future release.
+- **No cache expiration**: Networks are cached indefinitely once loaded.
+TTL-based expiration planned for future release.

 ## Future Enhancements

+- **Config.Scope discovery**: Implement mechanism to discover providers and trust relationships from system properties
-- Integration with governance registry (fetch networks remotely)
+- **Integration with governance registry**: Fetch networks remotely from central registry
-- TTL-based cache expiration
-- Network update notifications
+- **TTL-based cache expiration**: Automatic refresh of stale network data
+- **Network update notifications**: Real-time updates when trust network changes
-- Support for loading from realm attributes
+- **Realm attributes support**: Load configuration from Keycloak realm attributes for dynamic management
-- Additional topology validation
+- **Additional topology validation**: Validate network structure against topology rules

 ## See Also